jamesheald/COIN/README.md

 ```
 [S,w] = obj.run_COIN;
 ```
 This uses a default set of parameters stored in the properties of the object.
-The adaptation and state feedback are contained in a structure in a cell in S. To plot them:
+The adaptation and state feedback are contained in a structure in a cell in S:
 ```
 plot(S{1}.y,'m.')
 hold on